Building and Running the plugin

 -Didea.use.core.classloader.for.plugin.path=true

 Still, when running via the IDE, the tests in AsciiDocGrammarInspectionTest fail with an ExceptionInInitializerError when loading language tool classes.
-Please run these tests using the CLI command gradlew check as described above.
+Run these tests using the CLI command gradlew check as described above.

 Validation Tasks

-Perform these tasks to ensure that your setup is ready for development.
+Perform these tasks to ensure that the setup is ready for development:

-to see that running tests works in your setup. -
+1. Run the test cases from AsciiDocLexerTest.java to see that running tests works in the setup.

-There are two ready-to-go run configurations checked in to git that you can run:
+2. There are two ready-to-go run configurations checked in to git that run from the IDE:

-building the plugin as a ZIP-file that you can then install locally into your IDE
+building the plugin as a ZIP-file that can then be installed locally into any JetBrains IDE

 runs an IntelliJ community edition with the AsciiDoc plugin enabled.
-You can choose to run it in the debug mode.
+This allows for debugging IntelliJ and the plugin.